 “With coolships, it’s all about spontaneous fermentation,” Tropeano says.
 “You push the hot wort in and the idea is to use the air from outside come through the windows and cool the beer down.
 The yeast and air will drop down into the beer and naturally inoculate it.
 The end product is usually very funky and complex; you really don’t know what’s going to happen – that’s part of the fun.”

-Tropeano has also been traversing the site and adjacent areas to collect tree bark, flowers and other items, which he sent off to a lab at the University of Indiana that will be turned into cultured yeast for additional fermentation.
+Tropeano has also been traversing the site and adjacent areas to collect tree bark, flowers and other items, which he sent off to a lab at the Indiana University that will be turned into cultured yeast for additional fermentation.

 “At Resident Culture we wanted to be a local Plaza Midwood brewery first and foremost, so what better way to do that than use local yeast that you can only find in this neighborhood?” he says.
 “I’m excited to do a lot of fun stuff with the local yeast and bacteria for the wild and funky ales.”